placenamehere/patternlab/README.md

 To stop the `watch` just press`CTRL+C`.
 By default, `watch` will monitor the `pattern.mustache` and `data.json` files in `source/patterns`, `source/data/data.json`, as well as any user-defined files listed in `config/config.ini` like a Sass-built `styles.css` file.

 **Please note:** Watch doesn't currently add completely brand-new patterns.
-To add a completely brand-new pattern simply stop `watch` by pressing `CTRL+C`, `generate` the site again, and then `watch` again.
+To add a completely brand-new pattern simply stop `watch` by pressing `CTRL+C` and then re-run the `watch` command.
 Your new files should now be added and should be tracked for changes.

 ### 2. Auto-reload The Browser Window When Content Updates